Learn how to clean install macOS Mojave

 - Return to the main menu and select 'Install.'

-- Follow the step-by-step instructions to launch macOS Mojave from your USB drive.
+- Follow step-by-step instructions on the screen to launch macOS Mojave from your USB drive.

 You now have a clean install of macOS Mojave to explore on your Mac.
 Get to know your new and improved OS, and don't forget to download your files from your external storage.